 Research - General Information

-The research focuses primarily on shark-human interaction, and influencing environmental factors.
+The research focuses primarily on shark-human interaction and influencing environmental factors.
 For example, an on-going project, launched in 2005, deals with human stress and its effect on shark approach behavior.
-Shark accident research indicates that the mental and physical state a person is in prior to a bite seems to be a relevant trigger.
-Shark accident research is the very field that Erich Ritter and his group made some astonishing findings e.g. that the “mistaken identity” theory (a shark mistakes a surfer for a seal) is incorrect, that play behavior and target practice are accident triggers, that a bite motivation reveals itself in a wound and others.
-Further projects at SERC likewise show that the environment directly and indirectly affects the behavior of a shark, e.g. moon phases, sharksuckers…
+Shark accident research indicates that the mental and physical state a person is in before a bite seems to be a relevant trigger.
+Shark accident research is the very field that Erich Ritter and his group made some astonishing findings.
+They found out that the “mistaken identity” theory (a shark mistakes a surfer for a seal) is incorrect, that play behavior and target practice are accident triggers, that a bite motivation reveals itself in a wound and others.
+Further projects at SERC likewise show that the environment, directly and indirectly, affects the behavior of a shark, e.g., moon phases, sharksuckers…

-Much of the on-going research, especially 'accident analysis, reconstruction & recommendations,' are constantly added to ADORE-SANE, the shark-human interaction concept.
+Much of the on-going research, especially accident analysis, reconstruction, and recommendations, are added continuously to ADORE-SANE, the shark-human interaction concept.

 Students may participate in some of our research projects, or even do small internships (over the summer for a 3-4 weeks duration).
-Dr. Ritter also supervises projects on a "bachelor," "master" or "PhD" level.
-Since there is a great response for these type of positions, potential candidates must first participate in a regular workshop.
+Dr. Ritter also supervises projects on a "bachelor," "master," or "Ph.D." level.
+Since there is quite a response for these type of positions, potential candidates must first participate in a regular workshop.
 Please contact us for more information.

 Shark Accident Research

-Probably the most important task is the actual reconstruction of an incident in a similar setting with sharks of the involved species.
-This creates the basis for recommendations of how humans should act and react in comparable situations.
+Probably the most crucial task is the actual reconstruction of an incident in a similar setting with sharks of the involved species.
+Reconstructions create the basis for recommendations of how humans should act and react in comparable situations.